About the Safety & Security Regulation Department

 “Safety Oversight” is defined, as a function by means a State shall ensure the effective implementation of safety related Standards (SARPs) and Recommended Practices, associated Annexes to the Convention on Civil Aviation and related ICAO documents.
 However, is not limited to these Standards.
 Sufficient flexibility exists for individual States to make provisions it considers (through experience and expertise), over and above ICAO Standards.
 In this way Safety Oversight ensures that national aviation industry provides a safety level equal to, or better than that defined by the ICAO SARPs.
 The responsibility of States for safety oversight covers the complete spectrum of civil aviation in their State and aircraft registered in their State operating in other Contracting States.
 As such, an individual State’s responsibility for safety oversight is the foundation upon which safe global aircraft operations are built.
 The lack of safety oversight in one State therefore threatens the health of international civil aircraft operation.
 Seychelles responsibilities cannot be underestimated in this regard as safety oversight is a major obligation the implementation of which ensures the continued safety, regularity and efficiency of civil air transport.

-The safety oversight obligations of the department are targeted at six main areas as seen in the tabs below:
+The safety oversight obligations of the department are targeted at six main areas as seen in the groups below:

 The primary role of Flight Operations and Flight Crew Licensing Inspectorate is the certification and continuous oversight of commercial air transport and general aviation operators, extending to Flight Crew Licensing.
 Within the certification and continuous oversight of operators, the Inspectorate is responsible for the certification and surveillance of transport of Dangerous goods within the territory of Seychelles through the Dangerous Goods Office.
 It coordinates with the Personnel Licensing Office in the issuance of licenses, certificates and ratings for flight crew and Training Organizations including oversight functions.
 It collaborates closely with the Airworthiness Inspectorate on matters concerning operational and specific approvals (ETOPS, RVSM, PBN and LVO operations) and safety assessment and surveillance of foreign operators’ programme.
 The Inspectorate also coordinates with the SCAA’s Commercial Department and other inspectorates as and when required.
 The Flight Operations Inspectorate also assists with the investigation, reporting and initiation of follow-up action in respect of aviation accidents and incidents for the purpose of enforcement and acts as SME in support of other investigative authorities/bodies.